Bogdanp/dramatiq/docs/source/guide.rst

 that pop messages off the queue and send them to actors for execution.

-To spawn workers for our ``count_words.py`` example, all we have to do is::
+To spawn workers for our ``count_words.py`` example, all we have to do (in a new terminal, since we'll want to keep this running for a while) is::

   $ env PYTHONPATH=. dramatiq count_words